Adityaraj614/ml-player-performance-prediction/README.md

-#Player Performance Prediction (Machine Learning)
+# 🎮 Player Performance Prediction (Machine Learning)

-#Project Overview
+## 📌 Project Overview

-This project focuses on predicting player performance using supervised machine learning techniques based on gameplay statistics.
-The goal is to build a complete end-to-end ML pipeline while strengthening core machine learning fundamentals such as data preprocessing, feature engineering, model training, and evaluation.
+This project focuses on predicting **player performance** using **supervised machine learning** based on gameplay statistics.
+The goal is to build a **complete end-to-end ML pipeline** while strengthening core machine learning fundamentals such as:

+- Data preprocessing
+- Feature engineering
+- Model training
+- Model evaluation

-This project is intentionally designed as a foundational ML project before moving into advanced areas like Deep Learning, Game AI, or Reinforcement Learning.
+This project is intentionally designed as a **foundational ML project** before moving into advanced areas like **Deep Learning, Game AI, and Reinforcement Learning**.

+---

-Why This Project
+## 🎯 Why This Project

-As a student specializing in Artificial Intelligence, it is essential to first develop strong fundamentals in classical machine learning.
-Player performance prediction is a realistic and practical problem that allows the application of supervised learning concepts on structured numerical data.
+As an **AI Engineering student**, it is essential to first build strong foundations in **classical machine learning**.

+Player performance prediction is a **realistic, industry-relevant problem** that allows the application of supervised learning on **structured numerical data**, similar to analytics systems used in gaming and performance tracking platforms.

-This project helps bridge the gap between theory and real-world ML workflows by simulating how performance analytics are handled in gaming and analytics-driven systems.
+This project bridges the gap between **ML theory and real-world workflows**.

+---

-Problem Statement
+## 🧠 Problem Statement
 Predict player performance based on gameplay statistics such as:

-Accuracy
+- 🎯 Accuracy

-Time played
+- ⏱️ Time Played

-Number of deaths
+- ☠️ Number of Deaths

-Score
+- 🏆 Score

-The model learns patterns from historical data and classifies or predicts player performance using supervised learning techniques.
+The model learns patterns from historical data and **classifies or predicts player performance** using supervised learning techniques.

+---

-Machine Learning Topics Covered
+## 🛠️ Machine Learning Topics Covered

-Supervised Learning (Classification / Regression)
+- Supervised Learning (Classification / Regression)

-Data preprocessing and cleaning
+- Data preprocessing & cleaning

-Feature engineering
+- Feature engineering

-Train-test split
+- Train-test split

-Model training using classical ML algorithms
+- Model training using classical ML algorithms

-Model evaluation using standard metrics
+- Model evaluation using standard metrics

+---

-Objectives
+## 🎯 Objectives

-Build a complete supervised ML pipeline from scratch
+- Build a complete **supervised ML pipeline** from scratch

-Understand how raw gameplay data is transformed into meaningful features
+- Understand how raw gameplay data is transformed into meaningful features

-Train and evaluate baseline machine learning models
+- Train and evaluate **baseline machine learning models**

-Develop strong ML fundamentals required for advanced AI projects
+- Develop strong ML fundamentals required for **advanced AI projects**

+---

-Project Structure
+## 📂 Project Structure
 data/        # Dataset storage notebooks/   # Exploratory Data Analysis (EDA) src/         # Source code (preprocessing, training, evaluation) README.md

+---

-Current Status
+## 🚧 Current Status

-Baseline machine learning pipeline under development.
+- Baseline machine learning pipeline under development
-Dataset creation and exploratory data analysis will be performed next.
+- Dataset creation and exploratory data analysis (EDA) will be performed next

+---

+## 🚀 What’s Next
+- Dataset generation / collection
+- Exploratory Data Analysis (EDA)
+- Baseline model training
+- Model evaluation and improvements